Remembering the Rio Games: 5 stories worth more than goldWritten by Subby Szterszky

 Christian divers reveal true identity

 David Boudia and Steele Johnson won a silver medal for the United States in synchronized diving.
 Both men are devout Christians who define themselves in terms of their relationship with Christ rather than their status as Olympic athletes.
-In fact, they believe the level of their focus and the quality of their performance is vitally connected to their faith.
+In fact, they believe the level of their focus and the quality of their performance is linked to their faith.

-In an interview on national TV following their victory, Boudia explained: “It’s just an identity crisis.
+In an interview following their victory, Boudia explained: “It’s just an identity crisis.
 When my mind is on this [diving], and I’m thinking I’m defined by this, then my mind goes crazy.
 But we both know that our identity is in Christ, and we’re thankful for this opportunity to be able to dive in front of Brazil and in front of the United States.
 It’s been an absolutely thrilling moment for us.”

 Johnson agreed: “The way David just described it was flawless – the fact that I was going into this event knowing that my identity is rooted in Christ and not what the result of this competition is just gave me peace . . . and it let me enjoy the contest.”

-It’s not uncommon for sports figures to point to the sky or mutter a quick thank you to God when they win.
+It’s not uncommon for sports figures to point to the sky or mutter a quick thanks to God when they win.
 But it’s far rarer – and more welcome – to see athletes who recognize the sovereignty of Christ over their whole lives, not least over the results of their competitions.

 The selfie that transcended borders